 - Morgantown

 You must complete the exam’s 132 questions in 150 minutes.
 The exam is broken up into three categories, which you can study with the provided study materials.
-Here are some topics you can expect to see on the exam:
+The exam is broken down into the following categories:

 - Foundations and Professional Practice – 1/3 of the exam